Winter driving in Sweden

 - If you plan on driving in isolated, poorly maintained areas you may also consider bringing a piece of heavy rug, cardboard or some gravel.
 Putting it under you tires might give you the extra grip needed if you’re stuck in the snow.
 You can also try using twigs and branches or the floor mats of your car for this purpose.
 Snow socks can be used to get a better grip if you already know that you’ll be driving in areas with a lot of snow.

-- Stay in the vehicle and keep warm.
+- If you can get loose – stay in the vehicle and keep warm.

 - If there’s no service on your phone – save battery.
 Use it only 15 minutes every hour and when battery is really low, only during daytime.
 Chances that rescuers can pick up your signal is higher during the day when rescue missions are more intense and effective.